xzeroent/xzero-js/README.md

 ﻿
 # Xzero JS

 Xzero JS is modern JavaScript library (ES6 module) for displaying 3D models, scenes and 360° panoramas on the web.
-Just use the <xzero-js> element to get started.
+Just use the ```html<xzero-js>``` element to get started.
 Our full documentation can be found [HERE](https://xzerojs.org).

 ```html
 <xzero-js src="model.gltf" loading="lazy"></xzero-js>